T-Mobile US: Preparations

 On June 25, 2018, T-Mobile and Nokia completed their first bi-directional 5G NR transmission in the 28 GHz frequency compliant with 3GPP 5G standards, showing a big step forward to building a nationwide 5G Network.

 On November 20, 2018, T-Mobile and Nokia completed their first downlink 5G NR transmission in the 600 MHz frequency compliant with 3GPP 5G standards in Spokane, Washington.
 28 GHz only reaches roughly 1 sqmi, whereas 600 MHz can reach hundreds of square miles.
-This marks one step closer to a rural 5G network, one highly sought improvement with 5G technology (high-speed data in rural areas).

 On January 7, 2019, T-Mobile and Ericsson completed the first audio and video call using a live 5G NR network using 3 separate frequency bands; 600 MHz, 28 GHz, and 39 GHz.
 This was also the first live network test with successful uplink and downlink.

 On July 11, 2019, T-Mobile and Ericsson completed their first n71 (600 MHz) data session in their lab in Bellevue, Washington on a commercial 5G modem, the Snapdragon X55, which is the first commercial 5G modem to feature the n71 band.
 However, the modem was pre-market and not in any commercially available device.